agency-quill/agency/documentation/responsive-grid.md

 </section>
 ```

 Grids can also be nested.
-It is an area that we need to explore further, so feel free to experiment.
+It is functionality that we need to explore further, so feel free to experiment.
 Keep in mind that we may not have ready solutions if you run into any issues.

 __Example:__
 ```html